vanjs-org/van/converter/README.md

 * `indent`: Type `number`.
 Default `2`.
 Optional.
 The indent level of the generated **VanJS code**.
 * `spacing`: Type `boolean`.
 Default `false`.
 Optional.
 The style of the property object in the generated **VanJS** code.
 If `true`, the property object will look like `{href: "https://vanjs.org/"}`; Otherwise, the property object will look like `{ href: "https://vanjs.org/" }`.
 * `htmlTagPred`: Type `(name: string) => boolean`.
 Default `s => s.toLowerCase() === s`.
 Optional.
 A predicate function to check whether a specific tag snippet such as `<Counter>` represents a native HTML element or a custom UI component built with **VanJS**.
 By default, it will be considered a native HTML element if the letters in the `name` are all lowercase.
-* `renderer`: Optional.
-A custom object used to override how tokens in the MD string are being rendered.
+* `renderer`: Optional. _Custom renderer is only supported in the converter library, not in the UI._ A custom object used to override how tokens in the MD string are being rendered.
 The specification of the `renderer` object can be found in Marked [doc](https://marked.js.org/using_pro#renderer).
 For instance, the `renderer` object:

   ```js
   {